-How did New York Yankees relief pitcher Joba Chamberlain suffer a recent compound fracture of his ankle — that’s right, bones were poking out of his skin?
+How did New York Yankees relief pitcher Joba Chamberlain suffer a 2012 compound fracture of his ankle — that’s right, bones were poking out of his skin?
 Well naturally, he did it while

 But mangling an ankle on a trampoline doesn’t even come close to some of the goofiest ways pro athletes have injured themselves.